 Most of the camera stores in the area that sell new cameras sell secondhand ones too.
 So to minimize time hunting around, there are a couple of places that offer the best of both worlds.
 New camera stores are often a little more accessible and well displayed.
 In this neighborhood, you’ll find big names like Yodabashi and BIC Camera, but for more niche tastes there are two shops to pay a visit.

 Camera Kitamura is a camera specialty store with a whopping 900 locations across the nation.
 They’re an accessible one-stop shop for all your digital camera basics.
 They sell vintage models and offer film processing services too.
 What’s great about this chain for travelers is that their network of stores is all connected.
 So if you see something you like in a different city or store, you can order and pick it up at your most convenient location.
 All of their camera stock, new and used, is viewable on the store’s website, so you can order online and pick it up typically within one to two days.
+The Nishi-Shinjuku branch right across from Yodobashi Camera is one of the largest branches.

 Map Camera is possibly the biggest player on the Shinjuku camera scene in terms of sheer size and variety.
 Given their influence over the surrounding stores, some believe this store tends to dictate the local market prices.
 That said, compared to smaller independent stores and consignment outlets like Lemon, there’s bound to be a bit of a discrepancy.
 The collection here—both new and vintage—is so big that the store floors are divided into camera brand sections like Canon, Nikon, Leica, and Sony.
 If you visit Shinjuku’s Camera Town and you don’t visit Map, you have only seen the half of it.